syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document-Conversions.md

 #### Converting the URL to a PDF document

-To convert the http or https website to PDF, use the following the code snippet.
+To convert the HTTP or HTTPS website to PDF, use the following the code snippet.

 {% tabs %}